sense-design/firstspirit-module-template/README.md

 - **firstSpiritModule.description**
   - The description of your module to be displayed within the server configuration, e.g. `firstSpiritModule.description=An example description.`
 - **firstSpiritModule.vendor**
-  - The vendor of your module, i.e. your company, e.g. `firstSpiritModule.vendor=Crownpeak`
+  - The vendor of your module, i.e. your company, e.g. `firstSpiritModule.vendor=ESUG`
 - **groupId**
   - The group ID to identify your module if uploaded to an artifactory, e.g. `groupId=com.espirit.modules.mymodule`
 - **publishing.releaseRepository**